RPC framework for embedded systems based on ETL. Generates C++ code for your device with no dynamic memory allocations, no exceptions, no RTTI, etc.

 • array

-• Array can be of any type except string
+• Array can be any of the other supported types

 • Enabled by using the count setting in the definition file with any value larger than 1